TejaswiniPA/Pizza-website/README.md

 #Pizza-Website
 A website to order pizzas!

-All dependencies files are here you can download
+All dependency files are here you can download